-White House Farm had three staircases, it seems very likely that Sheila was unconscious in the kitchen when the police broke into the house and they left her unattended.
-She then regained consciousness and went upstairs to the master bedroom where she shot herself and died.
+White House Farm had three staircases, based on the evidence, it is possible that Sheila was unconscious in the kitchen when the police broke into the house or was playing dead, and they left her unattended.
+She then may have regained consciousness, or taken the first opportunity to run upstairs

 You must be asking, how did Jeremy get blamed for the killings if the police knew Sheila was alive?
 Remember that the original Inspector on the case Taff Jones was adamant that Jeremy was innocent.
-He knew the truth, that the firearms team had bungled the raid on the house, they probably had failed to notice that Sheila was still alive with one gunshot wound to the tissue in her neck (the pathologist confirmed in court that this first shot wouldn't have killed her and that she would have been able to walk around with this injury.)
+He knew the truth, that the firearms team had bungled the raid on the house.
+They probably had failed to notice that Sheila was still alive with one gunshot wound to the tissue in her neck (the pathologist confirmed in court that this first shot wouldn't have killed her and that she would have been able to walk around with this injury).
 The police then drafted in large numbers of officers for police training exercises where they used Sheila Caffell to practice taking the gun on and off of her body.
-This is shown in the photographs.
-This is the secret Essex police have tried to hide for 26 years in the name of British Justice.
+This is shown in the photographs of the gun in different positions on Sheila's body.
+This is the secret Essex police have tried to hide for 36 years in the name of British Justice.

 If the officers had realized she was still alive then maybe they could have saved her life.
 Sadly Taff Jones died in an accident at his home before the trial.
 His pocket book has never been released to the defence.
 Also remember that the original documents from the first case number (the murder/suicide) have been withheld from the defence.

 The following is evidence which is presented in chronological order.
 Put together like this you see how clear and compelling the evidence is which shows that Jeremy is innocent without question.